GausPeerzade/BasketProtocol/README.md

    - All transactions, vault creations, and AI adjustments are executed on-chain, ensuring transparency, security, and decentralization.

 4. **Yield Optimization**:
-   - BaskedProtocol continuously monitors market conditions and automatically rebalances portfolios to maximize returns while minimizing exposure to risk.
+   - Basket Protocol continuously monitors market conditions and automatically rebalances portfolios to maximize returns while minimizing exposure to risk.

 ## How It Works